Sarbottam Dangol: Political career

-His active and most important participation in the Nepalese politics was during the late 80s and early 90s, when he worked as a student leader, who threatened the then royal government and resulted in his arrest by the former royal government in May 1985 and was detained for two years without charge or trial, including two months of incommunicado detention.
-Amnesty International strongly demanded his release to the then royal government after the reports of torture had been revealed.
-His participation was notably important during the People's movement of anti-monarchy for Republic establishment in 1990 and was imprisoned number of times until the establishment of multi-party democracy in 1990.
+His active and most important participation in Nepalese politics was during the late 80s and early 90s, when he worked as a student leader, who threatened the then royal government and resulted in his arrest by the former royal government in May 1985 and detention for two years without charge or trial, including two months of incommunicado detention.
+Amnesty International strongly demanded his release to the then-royal government after the reports of torture had been revealed.
+His participation was notably important during the People's movement of anti-monarchy for Republic establishment in 1990, and he was imprisoned several times until the establishment of multi-party democracy in 1990.
 During the anti-panchayat movement, he was disappeared by the state for 84 days and jailed for over two years.

-He joined the Communist Party of Nepal (Maoist-Centre) in 2007, and currently he is a political leader at Nepal Communist Party (NCP), former Central Committee member of Communist Party of Nepal (Maoist-Centre) and former political representative at Kathmandu Metropolitan City.
+He joined the United People's Front of Nepal in 1991, Communist Party of Nepal (Maoist-Centre) in 2007, and subsequently Nepal Communist Party and currently retired from politics.
+He is a former political representative at Kathmandu Metropolitan City.